JonLatane/jonline/README.md

 jonline.Jonline.RefreshToken
 ```

 That's it!
 You're up and running, although again, *it's an unsecured instance* where ***passwords and auth tokens will be sent in plain text***.
+Get that thing secured before you go telling people to use it!

 #### Securing your deployment
 Jonline uses 🐕💩EZ, boring normal TLS certificate management to negotiate trust around its decentralized social network.
 If you're using DigitalOcean DNS you can be setup in a few minutes.